Amazing The Bahá’í Gardens

 On the central terrace is the golden-domed Shrine of the Báb.

 The complex of terraces was designed by Iranian architect Fariborz Sahba.
 He began work in 1987 designing the gardens.
 The construction was completed in 2001 and the terraces were opened to the public, covering almost 200,000 square meters of land.

 The terraces represent the first eighteen disciples of the Báb.
 Nine terraces are ascending from the Shrine to the top of the gardens and nine are descending.
 The Shrine of the Báb is on the central terrace and it makes nineteen terraces total.
 Nineteen is a significant number within both the Bahá’í and Bábí religions.

 Close to the central part and the Shrine, under the gardens, there is a street!
-Well, this is one fantastic and clever example of using space in designing and architecture.
+Well, this is one fantastic and clever example of using space in design and architecture.